Jazz Piano Class at Fullerton College

 When does the semester start and end?

 The class is offered twice a year, once in the Fall semester and once in the Spring semester.
-Spring semester 2022 starts the third week of January and lasts until the third week of May.
+Spring semester generally runs from the third week of January through the third week of May.
 For more information about dates and breaks, click here.

 How much does it cost?